ToluGIT/Tolu-blog/src/content/posts/ipaddressingandsubnetting.md

 ---
 title: "From Zero to Building a Microservice Platform"
 description: "You've just been tasked with creating a scalable application that needs to handle growing traffic, maintain data consistency, and provide real-time insights.
-You could build a monolith, but you know better, but where do you even start?"
+You know a monolith won't scale, but the microservices path seems overwhelming.
+Let's break it down."
 pubDate: "2025-04-05 13:00:00"
 category: "containers-orchestration"
 banner: "@images/banners/dockerms.png"